Lanie-Carmelo/laniecarmelo.tech/index.md

 ---
-layout: home
+layout: default
 title: Lanie Carmelo
 permalink: /
 ---

 Blind, autistic, chronically ill programmer, usability tester, and accessibility advocate focused on inclusive design.

 My work sits at the intersection of **faith, technology, and disability advocacy**.
 As a Christian, I approach accessibility as both a technical responsibility and a reflection of God's love for His children.

 ---